nshew13/givers-and-gamers/README.md

 ## To-do

-* Improve Vite config so that `pages` can serve as root and, therefore, not be necessary in the served URL.
+* Improve Vite config so that `elements` can serve as root and, therefore, not be necessary in the served URL.
 * Set Vite's `base` using dev/prod environment configuration from files (see https://stackoverflow.com/a/69041080/356016 and https://vitejs.dev/guide/env-and-mode.html)